m-proenca/Zeroid/README.md

 # ZeroidV2 WIP (work in progress)

-An Hobby Android application created to control a rover over wifi and see its camera;
+An Hobby Android application created to control a tank over wifi and see its camera;

 This application that acts as robot or controller: